SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Indeed, too many countries Raisoning may lead to countries unrestrained by morality A8 to achieve the bestest they could
 	* But to actually achieve "the best", we need to constantly adjust the balance:
 		* Before the 7 years war, Britian and France still fought even nominally at peace A20
+		* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15 (FIND QUOTE: "quite brutally"?)
+* These small adjustments are, although potentially brutal, completely necessary
+	* No agreement?
+Fight!
+Eventually there will be one.
+A14
+	* Tracing Napolean

+	*

 ## Defluffifying